ChestnutDots/Task_Manager/README.md

    - create a MySQL database named "task-directory"
    - update the application.properties fiel with your DB credentials

+3. Configure the application.properties file
+   - rename the sample-application.properties to application.properties
+   - add your own database login information

-3. Run the app
+4. Run the app
    - with IntelliJ: Run the TaskManagerApplication.java file
    - or use ./mvnw spring-boot:run

-4. Access the app
+5. Access the app
    - http://localhost:8080/

-5. Run tests
+6. Run tests
    - ./mvnw test

 **Folder Structure**